QTC-UMD/rydiqule/docs/source/writeups/doppler.rst

 This document discusses the methods rydiqule uses to implement doppler-averaging of modelling results.
-As of version 2.1.0, rydiqule now provides two functions for implementing doppler-averaging: :func:`~.solve_steady_state` that averages numerically by sampling and :func:`~.solve_doppler_hybrid` that averages one spatial dimension analytically and the remaining spatial dimensions numerically.
+As of version 2.1.0, rydiqule now provides two functions for implementing doppler-averaging: :func:`~.solve_steady_state` that averages numerically by sampling and :func:`~.solve_doppler_analytic` that averages one spatial dimension analytically and the remaining spatial dimensions numerically.
 The theoretical background is provided for completeness, but is fairly standard.
 Rydiqule's implementation of this is less obvious in order to optimize computational efficiency by fully leveraging numpy's vectorized operations.